OZA-PRATHAM-15/OZA-PRATHAM-15/ReadMe.md

 # 💫 About Me:
-I'm currently working on App developements and Devops
+I'm currently working on App developement, Devops and Frameworks

 ## 🌐 Socials: